 Customize your own printable booklet with key resources and installation information.

-The USAG Italy's mission integrates and delivers base support to enable readiness and power projection for USAREUR and USARAF.
-USAG Italy is a platform for readiness and power projection that provides support to our Soldiers, Army Professionals, and the Vicenza and Camp Darby Communities.
+USAG Italy is a platform for strategic readiness and power projection that provides critical levels of support to our Soldiers, Army Professionals, and the Vicenza and Camp Darby Communities.

 Passport and Visa Requirements